Incidence theorems for multivariate polynomials over finite fields: Concluding remarks

 \begin{question} Can we improve upon the Cauchy–Schwarz bound \eqref{eq:point-multi-poly-CS} for small $|\mathcal{P}|$ or $|\mathcal{L}|$?
 Can we obtain even better incidence bounds by leveraging additional structural (algebraic or geometric) information of $|\mathcal{P}|$ or $|\mathcal{L}|$? \end{question}

-\paragraph{An Alon-Boppana-type bound for Cayley color graphs.} A crucial tool of our proof is the expander mixing lemma for abelian Cayley color graphs (\cref{lem:expander-mixing-Cayley}), where the key parameter is the maximum absolute value of the non-trivial Fourier coefficients of the connection function.
-Below, we prove a lower bound for this quantity for Cayley color graphs with Hermitian adjacency matrices.
+\paragraph{A lower bound on $\lambda$.} A crucial tool of our proof is the expander mixing lemma for abelian Cayley color graphs (Lemma~\ref{lem:expander-mixing-Cayley}), where the key parameter is the maximum absolute value of the non-trivial Fourier coefficients of the connection function.
+Below, we prove a lower bound for this quantity for Cayley color graphs.